Agroecology and Rural Livelihoods Group

 Grupo de Agroecología y Medios de Vida Rural (GAM)

 Our research and teaching efforts focus on developing and applying transdisciplinary approaches that analyze interactions between agriculture, livelihoods, and environmental conservation in tropical and temperate rural landscapes.
-Most of this work also utilizes a Participatory Action Research approach (PAR), in an effort to directly support conservation and rural development.
+Most of this work also utilizes a Participatory Action Research approach (PAR) — this interdisciplinary approach is the thread that brings our work together in an effort to directly support conservation and rural development.

 Our research in Vermont includes participatory farm mapping in the Champlain Valley as part of the USDA-funded landscape context study, and a long-term multidisciplinary initiative to work with farmers, agricultural service providers, researchers and community organizations to address the impacts of climate change in Vermont both through evaluation and implementation of on-farm climate change mitigation and adaptation practices.